Modern Foreign Languages

 The girls enjoy learning from six first-class linguists, including three native-speaker teachers and two native-speaker language assistants.
 All members of the MFL Department deliver their lessons in the target language as often as possible.
 Our pupils benefit from this approach, as hearing the target language soon becomes second nature to them.
 Pupils are assessed on an ongoing basis with end of unit tests and regular formative assessments done in class to help measure their progress and for them to see how language learning is an on-going process.

-We use a range of authentic materials from books, magazines, Youtube videos, movies and articles which make the learning of the foreign language real.
+We use a range of authentic materials from books, magazines, YouTube videos, movies and articles which make the learning of the foreign language real.
 Our lessons are fun, interactive and include a variety of activities from role-plays to vocabulary games using the renowned website ‘Quizlet’.
 The girls also benefit from the use of our brand new language lab in which they can practise their speaking and listening skills.

 We aim to maintain a healthy balance of learning with fun as growing confidence and shedding self consciousness is central to developing strength in any language.